Prostate Cancer: a guide for patients

 - What happens after the treatment?

-This guide for patients has been prepared in collaboration with Reliable Cancer Therapies (RCT) as a service to patients, to help patients and their relatives better understand the nature of Prostate Cancer and appreciate the best treatment choices available according to the subtype of Prostate Cancer.
+This guide for patients has been prepared in collaboration with Anti-Cancer Fund as a service to patients, to help patients and their relatives better understand the nature of Prostate Cancer and appreciate the best treatment choices available according to the subtype of Prostate Cancer.
 ESMO recommends that patients ask their doctors about what tests or types of treatments are needed for their type and stage of disease.

 Patient Guides for Prostate Cancer were published in 2012.